Save a Puppy's Life

 Vaccinations

-We no longer recommend vaccinations at all.
-I strongly recommend that you read the article I wrote on vaccinosis if your vet recommends vaccinations.
+If you want to vaccinate your puppy we strongly recommend that you read the article I wrote on vaccinosis if your vet recommends vaccinations.

 As you can see, we now do very little to interfere with the growth and development of our puppies.
 If someone gets sick, we use our experience and knowledge to treat the puppy appropriately.
 We don't give medications to pups "just in case".